 Okay, so, going over the sentence slowly:

 I mean opportunities, so the focus for today is less about risks.
-We're talking about reframing risks tomorrow anyway, in the series of conversations we're having.
+We're talking about reframing risks soon anyway, in the series of conversations we're having.
 However, conversation about risk will end up here as well, because it is an inextricable aspect of the opportunity frame.
-Indeed, “live theory” is about (research methodological) opportunities meeting risks (of infrastructural insensitivity towards beings).[3]
+Indeed, “live theory” is about (research methodological) opportunities meeting risks (of infrastructural insensitivity towards beings).[4][3]

 “Moderate”, as in: intelligence that is not super intelligent or singularity-level intelligent, but kind of intelligent, the way LLMs seem kind of intelligent, and somewhat beyond.